a7madMa/todo-app/README.md

 npm run dev: Starts the development server. npm run build: Builds the application for production. npm run preview: Previews the production build locally.
-Linting
-The project uses ESLint for code linting.
-You can run the linter with:

-bash
-Copiar código
-npm run lint
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or new features.

-css
-Copiar código

-Guarda este contenido en un archivo llamado `README.md` y súbelo a tu r